Arriving in New Zealand Once Again

 Knocking on the small hatch of the customs office, a friendly Kiwi official appears at the door.

 “Is this the one” he asks?
 I think our faces said it all!
-Hooray, there it was -passed and back with our luggage in a jiffy!
+Hooray – it had passed!
+Re-united with our luggage in a jiffy!

 We were still rather eager to know, what the customs department do with any offending equipment, so we ask the question!
 Then came a typical Kiwi reply!
 “Just clean em up with some disinfectant mate, it’ll take about 15 minutes, before they’re good to go”!